See more articles

 • Grok has a 42% retention rate after 30 days, indicating that nearly half of users return to the platform

 • 9% of Grok users pay for Premium.
-For context, only around 1-2% of ChatGPT users pay for its premium version.
+For context, only around 1-2% of ChatGPT users pay for its premium version

 Information from Fritz.ai also tells us something about Grok’s usage stats.
 It points out that 61% of Grok users prefer its tone over ChatGPT for informal use.

 It also shows a 25% MoM growth in paid users, further emphasising that people want to pay for this tool.
+On average, paid users with a SuperGrok subscription will send 15–22 prompts per day.

-Summing Up Grok AI Usage Stats April 2026
+Summing Up Grok AI Usage Stats May 2026

 Wondering about other notable AI platforms?
 Check out our other stats roundups for Grok’s competitors here: